Kristo Ivanov: Biography

 His study led to positions at Stockholm University and Linköping University.
-In 1984 he was appointed to a chair as full professor of informatics at Umeå University.
+In 1984 he was appointed to a chair as full professor of informatics (Administrative Data Processing) at Umeå University.
 He is professor emeritus since 2002.

 From 1991 to 2004 he was a scientific advisor to the National Board of Health and Welfare (Socialstyrelsen).
 In 1997 he was "president-elect" of ISSS, the International Society for the Systems Sciences, a position which he later had to relinquish because of other demanding duties.

 Work

 In his research and teaching, Ivanov focused initially on the application of systems theory to information systems and especially on practical problems of quality-control of information in industrial databases.

 More specifically, his early work concentrated on the issue of accuracy and precision of databases as they are related to system development and maintenance, where the systems approach is done in terms of socially framed technical systems, conceived as a further development of the "Berkeley school" in the tradition of professor C. West Churchman.

 The following are some notable ideas in Ivanov's work which eventually lead to ethical and theological organizational issues with consequences for practical applications.
 In order to clarify these ideas, they will be illustrated with references to Ivanov's own work and to literature upon which it relies.